The Definition of Negligence in Insurance

 Your Insurance Might Later Cancel Your Policy

-The insurance company has an obligation to pay certain claims, but if they feel uncomfortable with your actions, or feel that you have been negligent, they may take the opportunity to review your insurability with them after the fact and they may cancel your policy.
+The insurance company has an obligation to pay certain claims.
+Still, if they feel uncomfortable with your actions or feel that you have been negligent, they may take the opportunity to review your insurability with them after the fact, and they may cancel your policy.

 It doesn't necessarily mean you're in the clear just because your insurance company pays a claim.
 Insurers are in the business of managing risks, and they try to choose and retain policyholders who will minimize risk.
 When someone is clearly negligent or has repeated incidents of claims that could have been prevented, an insurance underwriter might decide to cancel the policy.

-Then you as the policyholder might be forced to go with a high-risk insurance because no one else will insure you.
+Then you as the policyholder might be forced to go with high-risk insurance because no one else will insure you.
 It invariably means higher premiums, so it's better to be cautious than risk significant or repeated claims that you might have been able to avoid.

 Some Examples of Insurance Negligence Cases